 You are a tiny fragment in this world, and you’re only here for a short time.
 Not to be harsh, but the Universe doesn’t care about your feelings.
 You are only the center of your world, so that can distort your perception.
 Try to get out of your head more often, and remember to focus on others and how you can benefit the world.

-7. You make the most of your time
+7. When you practice stoicism you make the most of your time

 “The whole future lies in uncertainty: live immediately.”